Štěpánka Pučálková

 – World management except Czech Republic –

-In the 2024/25 season, she will return to the Semperoper in Dresden as Ascanio (Benvenuto Cellini) and make her house debuts as Nicklausse/Muse (Les contes d’Hofmann) at the Latvian National Opera in Riga, as Carmen at the Slovak National Theatre in Bratislava and as Page (Salome) at the Teatro San Carlo in Naples.
-Her concert appearances include Beethoven’s 9th Symphony with the Mozarteum Orchestra under Roberto González-Monjas at the Grosses Festspielhaus Salzburg and Mendelssohn’s Lobgesang at the St. Wenceslas Music Festival in Ostrava with the Czech Radio Symphony Orchestra Prague, with whom she will also sing Mozart’s Great Mass in C minor at the Rudolfinum in Prague.
-She will perform Mahler’s Das Lied von der Erde in Prague as well as with Risto Joost and the Würtemberg Chamber Orchestra in Heilbronn, and Dvorak’s Requiem under Michael Sanderling with the Lucerne Symphony Orchestra.
-At the end of the season, as this year, she will be heard in Mahler’s 8th Symphony, this time with the Tonkünstler Orchester Niederösterreich in St. Pölten and at the Musikverein in Vienna.
+In 2024/25, she appeared in Dresden as Ascanio (Benvenuto Cellini), Cherubino (Le nozze di Figaro), and Flora Bervoix (La traviata), and in Prague as Charlotte (Werther).
+She made her house debuts at the Deutsche Oper am Rhein in Düsseldorf as Agnese del Maino (Beatrice di Tenda), at the Latvian National Opera in Riga as Nicklausse/Muse (Les contes d’Hofmann), at the Slovak National Theatre in Bratislava as Carmen and at the Teatro San Carlo in Naples as the Page (Salome).
+She also sang Carmen in Prague and Flora (La traviata) at the Salzburg Whitsun Festival.
+On the concert stage, she has performed Beethoven’s 9th Symphony with the Mozarteum Orchestra under Roberto González-Monjas at the Großes Festspielhaus Salzburg, Mendelssohn’s Lobgesang with the Czech Radio Symphony Orchestra at the St. Wenceslas Music Festival in Ostrava, Verdi’s Messa da Requiem with the Warsaw Philharmonic Orchestra under Alessandro Bonato and Mahler’s Das Lied von der Erde in Prague, as well as with Risto Joost and the Würtemberg Chamber Orchestra in Heilbronn.
+She also sang Dvorak’s Requiem with the Lucerne Symphony Orchestra under Michael Sanderling and, as last year, she was heard in Mahler’s 8th Symphony, this time with the Tonkünstler Orchestra of Lower Austria in St. Pölten and at the Musikverein in Vienna.

 In concert, Štěpánka Pučálková has sung works such as Schönberg’s Gurre-Lieder, Wagner’s Wesendonck Lieder, Mozart’s Coronation Mass and Davide penitente, Bruckner’s Te Deum and Mendelssohn’s A Midsummer Night’s Dream.